Austin Hubbard

-Austin Steven Phillip Hubbard (born December 22, 1991) is an American mixed martial artist.
-A professional since 2015, he has competed for the Legacy Fighting Alliance, where he is the former Lightweight Champion and competed in the Lightweight division in the Ultimate Fighting Championship (UFC).
+Austin Steven Phillip Hubbard (born December 22, 1991) is an American mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship (UFC).
+Fighting professionally since 2015, he has also competed for the Legacy Fighting Alliance, where he is the former Lightweight Champion.

 Background

 A native of Sterling, Illinois, Hubbard began his athletic career playing football and practicing wrestling for Newman Central Catholic High School.
 While pursuing a degree in Criminal Justice at Sauk Valley Community College, he started training MMA as a way to stay in shape.
 Hubbard moved to Denver, Colorado and joined Elevation Fight Team, training with Drew Dober and Neil Magny.

 Mixed martial arts career

-Early career

 Hubbard started his professional MMA career in 2015.
-He was the former Legacy Fighting Alliance Lightweight Champion and he amassed a record of 10–2 prior signed by UFC.
+He was the former Legacy Fighting Alliance Lightweight Champion, amassing a record of 10–2 prior to signing with the UFC in April 2019.